 The Consumer Financial Protection Bureau (CFPB) has some helpful resources on this front, including a sample letter you can send to businesses that supplied the information.

 This step is very similar to disputing errors with credit bureaus.
 You’ll want to cover all the bases in your formal letter, including your contact information, clear identification of mistakes and copies of supporting documents.
 These companies are required to respond to disputes, so they often have a dedicated address for sending letters.

-In that time, you can still take more steps to build credit yourself.
-Monthly budgeting, making timely payments and not maxing out your credit cards are all good strategies for smarter personal finances.
-Understanding the five factors that go into your credit score—payment history, credit utilization, account mix, inquiries, and age of accounts—can also help you target areas for improvement.
+During that time, you can take more steps to build credit yourself.
+Monthly budgeting, making timely payments and keeping your credit card debt low are all good strategies for smarter personal finances.
+Understanding the factors that affect your credit—payment history, credit utilization, account mix, inquiries and age of accounts—can also help you target areas for improvement.

 How to Repair Your Bad Credit With Professional Help